tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 additional plot just looking at (**ask Johnstone about what the plot with the merged dataset is showing**).

+To visualize this further, we wanted to create a map of NYC between 2021-2024 and overlay the positive WNV mosquitoes data to see if we could visualize any trends on which boroughs or neighborhoods may be affected more.
+Interestingly, from the figure, we found that there are zip codes in Queens and Staten Island that appear to have an increase in the number of mosquitoes positive for WNV from 2021 to 2024.
+Manhattan, Brooklyn, and the Bronx remained relatively low.

 We then wanted to look at whether heat vulnerability index is associated with WNV+ mosquitoes.
 To do this, we used our merged dataset, grouped by zipcode and borough, and then plotted hvi score and WNV+ mosquito